Multics > Sites

 Application areas

-This system was used at CISL to test new versions of the system, especially hardcore modifications.
+The CISL Multics machine was used at CISL to test new versions of the operating system, especially hardcore modifications.
 It was available to system programmers who wished to do a development run on a signup basis.

 Eventually, it was run as a "service system" at CISL during mid-day, running the experimental-system-de jour on a beta-test basis.
 This also gave systems programmers the opportunity to build and preload software for development runs.